BeSnappy/php-sdk/readme.md

 ## List Of Available Methods

-These are the available methods to interact with the [Snappy API](https://github.com/BeSnappy/api-docs).
+These are the available SDK client methods to interact with the [Snappy API](https://github.com/BeSnappy/api-docs).

 - getAccounts
 - search($query, $page = 1)